Do you need to speak to a specialist employment lawyer in Edinburgh?

-For free initial advice on all aspects of employment law, contact us today.
+For advice on all aspects of employment law, contact us today.

 Changes to paternity leave from 3rd April, and the scrapping of the Default Retirement Age on 6th April will be damaging, claim business owners in an ongoing British Chambers of Commerce (BCC) survey.

 Ahead of changes to paternity leave and the abolition of the Default Retirement Age over the next few days, the BCC released interim findings of a survey looking at the impact of changes in employment legislation on businesses.

 Of 1,300 businesses, over half said that they expected additional paternity leave requirements to be detrimental to their businesses, with over a third claiming they would be extremely detrimental.
 When asked about the abolition of the Default Retirement Age, a fifth believe it would harm their businesses.